ZanzyTHEbar/ESP32-Data-Logger/README.md

 This is an app for viewing realtime data on your PC from embedded systems

+Currently the app only supports `REST API` endpoints using `GET` requests.

+In the future I intend to add the following features:

+- WebSocket support
+- Serial Device support
+- MQTT support
+- Publish data to google sheets
+- capture user-determined snapshots of data and export as CSV
+- Pie Chart support
+- multiple series on one graph
+- usage of API keys in the `HTTP` requests
+- `POST` requests

 ## How to Setup Dev Environment

 This project uses NodeJS (v18+) and Yarn.
 You must install them before continuing.